saona-raimundo/saona-raimundo.github.io/_posts/2022-12-14-Candidate problem.md

 ## My work

-My master thesis "Prophet Secretary Through Blind Strategies" deals with the case where you do not care only about the best candidate, but you want to select a "good" candidate.
+My master thesis titled "Prophet Secretary Through Blind Strategies" deals with the case where you do not care only about the best candidate but want to select a "good" candidate.

-This shift in objectives requires to formalize what is a "good" candidate.
-At the end, the strategy that we propose is that you should start with a very high requirement to accept a candidate and lower it as time goes by.
+This shift in objective requires formalizing what a "good" candidate is.
+In the end, we propose a strategy where you start with a very high requirement to accept a candidate and lower it as time goes by.